digitalisstudios/img2css/README.md

 **Result**: Clean horizontal bands representing different floor levels, window patterns, and material transitions.

 ### Plugin Effect Demonstrations

+Understanding how different plugins affect the final output helps you make informed decisions about which combinations to use.
+These side-by-side comparisons show the visual and performance impact of various plugin configurations.

 #### Soft Posterize Plugin Comparison
 ```javascript